mqpiffle/Project-1-Yendor/README.md

 # Dungeon of YENDOR
 ## Overview
 Dungeon of YENDOR draws inspiration from two of my favorite game genres: rougelikes and hack-and-slash ARPGs.
 In essence, it's your character's quest to find the Bauble of Yendor, a very ancient magical artifact, which has been heisted by the powerful necromancer Zyxthbuul.
 The character will delve into a not-so-deep dungeon (3 floors) in hopes of retrieving the Bauble, happily slaying monsters and collecting loot (of course) along the way.
 But beware!
-Death is most final, and will only lead to starting over until the Bauble is retrieved.
+Death is most final, and will only lead to starting over until the Bauble is retrieved and returned to the Lords of YENDOR.
 ## User Stories
 As a user, I want the ability to...
 - Read the game rules.